hazelcast/hazelcast-reference-manual/src/Serializable.md

 }
 ```

 Here, the fields that are non-static and non-transient are automatically serialized.
 To eliminate class compatibility issues, it is recommended that you add a `serialVersionUID`, as shown above.
 Also, when you are using methods that perform byte-content comparisons (e.g. `IMap.replace()`) and if byte-content of equal objects is different, you may face unexpected behaviors.
-Therefore, if the class relies on, for example, a hash map, `replace` method may fail.
+For example, if the class relies on a hash map, the `replace` method may fail.
 The reason for this is the hash map is a serialized data structure with unreliable byte-content.

+### Implementing Java Externalizable

 Hazelcast also supports `java.io.Externalizable`.
 This interface offers more control on the way fields are serialized or deserialized.
 Compared to native Java serialization, it also can have a positive effect on performance.
 With `java.io.Externalizable`, there is no need to add `serialVersionUID`.